facebook/react-native-website/website/blog/2025-10-08-react-native-0.82.md

 ## Upgrade to 0.82

-Please use the [React Native Upgrade Helper](https://react-native-community.github.io/upgrade-helper/) to view code changes between React Native versions for existing projects, in addition to the Upgrading docs.
+Please use the [React Native Upgrade Helper](https://react-native-community.github.io/upgrade-helper/) to view code changes between React Native versions for existing projects, in addition to the [upgrading to new versions docs](/docs/upgrading).

 To create a new project: